lukeclifton/meteor-shopify-api/README.md

 ```

 #### shopOverride Option
-This override option is useful during app development when working locally, outside of Shopify admin.
+This override option is useful during app development when developing locally, outside of Shopify admin.
 Passing a shopify shop url into this option will force the app to use this shop for the API and the app won't look for a shop parameter in the url from Shopify.
 Don't forget to remove this override in production!